kchalupa/Sample/README.md

 # hello-world
 First repository

-Hello, this is my first repository.
-Hope everything is ok.
+Hey this is Kyle here.
+Having a good time with github.
+Hope everything is working out.